Case Studies 3 cases in detail · 12 LATAM markets · confidential by default

 The decision

-They weren't abandoning their brands: they were adding.
-Users keep their usual cleanser and incorporate K-Beauty actives in serums and creams.
-It's not replacement, it's layering: each step of the routine becomes a distinct front.
-The recommendation: defend by category, not by brand, and get ahead by 6 to 12 months — before the trend shows up in sales, while there's still time to shift the portfolio and activate creators.
+Consumers weren't abandoning their brands — they were adding.
+They keep their usual cleanser and layer in K-Beauty actives via serums and creams.
+Not replacement: layering, where every step of the routine becomes its own competitive front.
+The call: defend by category, not by brand, and move 6 to 12 months ahead of the curve — before the trend hits the sales line, while there's still time to reshape the portfolio and activate the right creators.